Travelport/travelport-uapi-tutorial/lesson_1-2.md

 ### Objective of Lesson 2

-After this lesson is completed, you should know how to search for available flights, and price itineraries using the Travelport Universal API&trade;.
+After this lesson is completed, you should know how to search for available flights, and price itineraries using the Travelport Universal API;.

 If you are using "test" credentials you should be aware that the test environment is based on a "copy" of activity on the primary (non-test) system at Travelport.
 For this reason, there are sometimes situations where specific data/requests cannot be served from the test environment, since data must have been "recently" seen in the production environment to be visible in test.
 It's a good idea to try a request that has a timeout, for example, again in a minute or two.